The 2013 Sake Professional Course Level II

 will easily be the most invaluable period of the course.

-The above will take two full days to complete.
+The above will take three days to complete.
 Each evening will again be

 spent at a restaurant replete with a range of good sake to which you